-50% Perform administrative support services for Summer Affirmative Action Internship Program (SAAIP).
+50% Perform administrative support services for Student Diversity Internship Program.

-- Assist SAAIP Coordinator in managing the internship database. - Verify student status, enter and update information into the database. - Assemble SAAIP materials and handouts. - Assist in coordination and implementation of program events such as the SAAIP Summit, Employment Seminar, college recruitment fairs and other recruitment programs. - Organize and set-up meetings. - Provide information and customer service to agencies/interns via telephone or email.
+- Assist coordinator in managing the internship database. - Verify student status, enter and update information into the database. - Assemble materials and handouts. - Assist in coordination and implementation of program events such as the Summit, Employment Seminar, college recruitment fairs and other recruitment programs. - Organize and set-up meetings. - Provide information and customer service to agencies/interns via telephone or email.